DePayFi/widgets/README.md

 ```
 {
-  price: {
+  payment: {
-    whatever: 'you want to forward to your backend for dynamic pricing'
+    whatever: 'you want to forward to your backend for dynamic configurations'
   }
 }
 ```

-to your backend in order to receive pricing information for the widget.
+to your backend in order to receive a payment configuration for the widget.

 ### Configuration